Photos & Video

 "He is very likeable, has a good eye, is nice and compact and well balanced.
 On a day where the prices were reasonable we still had to go to seven thousand to get him - which is a testament to the fact that other people also thought he was the racy type likely to be out early." commented Adam.

 We are really hoping this colt will see a racetrack early in 2020.
 However, potential shareholders should be aware that you can never legislate for how a horse may grow, develop or indeed have setbacks.
-Adam tends to bring his 2YO's along in their own time, but isn't afraid of racing them against top class animals.
+Adam tends to bring his 2YO's along in their own time, but isn't afraid of racing them against top-class animals.
 So shareholders are likely to see a couple of runs before the true potential of this youngster is realised.

 We really liked this colt in the sales ring.
 He was full of life, and came across as a determined, feisty individual who was very forward going.
 He is an April foal, which should also mean that he will be ready to race earlier, rather than later.
 His family is full of black type and coming from a winning mother we believe he has every chance of being a winner himself.

-This colt is a really interesting sort and could be anything.
+Sir Ten T is a really interesting sort and could be anything.
 He will be broken and ridden away before Christmas and then brought on in the new year before heading to a racetrack in the south for the first time sometime from April to June.
 Your Racehorse Manager account will keep you up to date with any major milestones the youngster reaches and of course we will be reporting regularly from March onward, when we will get a feel for the type and quality of racehorse he is likely to become.
 We will be holding a spring yard visit as soon as the weather improves, and before he runs his first race.

 Form & Race Plans